Click the Icon to download the Help guide. Press the Ctrl & P keys to print the guide directly or as a PDF.

 Other Attribute fields include Size, Color, and more.
 However, the time required to enter other attributes such as pattern, fabric, material, … is rarely justified.
 Color can be helpful in identifying items when applying printed tags, but far from necessary.
 A brand entry is needed to generate suggested prices, but as buyers come to know the prices to apply for commonly seen items, suggested prices aren’t always necessary.

 In the Price field: a “Max” price is commonly used for new (never-used) items or for items, the properties (embellishments, composition, …) of which add value.
 Conversely, the “Min” price may be used for items with inferior properties.
-The “Mid” price is the suggested average price at which the item should sell, though it may be increased or decreased considering item properties and features discussed in the companion Pricing Guide.
-Once a price is decided, enter it.
+The “Mid” price is the suggested average price at which the item should sell, though it may be increased or decreased (over-written) considering item properties and features discussed in the companion Pricing Guide.

 Used only if necessary to inform the customer.
 For instance, if a general category is selected, e.g. Clothing, i.e., there is no fitting category, a description must be entered.
 Descriptions may also be used to highlight properties of a garment, footwear, piece of jewelry or accessory that may adds or detract from its value.